The Travellers (Canadian band): Personnel changes and continued success (1961–1969)

 Revelations after the 1961 death of Joseph Stalin about Stalin's horrific and genocidal ethnic cleansings affected the group deeply, as members of the group (who were variously leftists, socialists and nominal communists), had enthusiastically supported Stalin as a worker's champion.
 A particular rift developed between Goodis, who completely repudiated Stalin, and Dolgay who – while condemning the genocide – still supported Stalin's other policies.
-The Travellers performed at the first Mariposa Folk Festival in 1961, but later in 1961, partly due to the political divisions within the group, Goodis left the Travellers and was replaced by Ray Woodley (guitar, vocal).
+The Travellers performed at the first Mariposa Folk Festival in 1961, but later in 1961, partly due to the political divisions within the group, Goodis, who was also an advertising man, left the Travellers and was replaced by Ray Woodley (guitar, vocal).
+Woodley was a typesetter and trade unionist, a working class member of the band, born in Copper Creek, and raised by a family of mine workers in Sudbury.
+He became one of the most recognizable members with his strong tenor voice, 12 string Gibson guitar playing, and a contemporary stage presence.
+He was an anchor for the group during its glory days throughout the 1960s, headlining the Mariposa Folk Festival, touring the Soviet Union (the second Canadian act after Glenn Gould to play the U.S.S.R), command performances for the Queen in Canada and in London at the Royal Albert Hall, appearances at Osaka, Japan in 1970, performing regularly on CBC-TV shows including The Travellers' own specials, and the triumph of spending the 1967 Expo Centennial year on the road travelling across Canada from east to west, and in the North playing folk songs from all Canadian cultures to all types of Canadians.

-In 1962, The Travellers were invited by the Canadian government to tour the Soviet Union as part of a Canada-USSR cultural exchange performing 19 concerts.
+The Soviet tour took place in 1962 when The Travellers were invited by the Canadian government to tour the Soviet Union as part of a Canada-USSR cultural exchange.
+They performed 19 concerts, and which included Jewish material in Yiddish suppressed in the U.S.S.R, and were enthusiastically received by large audiences.
+They had wide media coverage, including television performances in the Ukraine.
 While the tour was a success, a visit by the group to see Gray's aunt (who was living in Lithuania) exposed divisions between Gray and Dolgay, who disagreed sharply about the Soviet government's treatment of their citizens (particularly Jewish citizens), with Dolgay again supporting the Soviet policies.
 The next year the Travellers toured Canada, but were denied entry to the United States when they announced plans to sing at rallies in support of Martin Luther King, Jr. (Instead, they held a fundraiser for MLK in Toronto alongside Harry Belafonte and Oscar Peterson.)
 In 1964, The Travellers were part of a Royal Command Performance during the Queen's tour of Canada.